KiranDatta16/Business-Insights-360/README.md

 Video Presentation Link: https://youtu.be/tjgHeYkZlGc

 ------------------------------
-AtliQ Hardwares is a rapidly growing company, they decided to incorportate data driven decision making process to gain market share ahead of their competetiors.
+AtliQ Hardware is a rapidly growing company, they decided to incorporate data driven decision making process to gain market share ahead of their competitors.
-So this project is all about gnerating relevant insights for the stakeholders from every aspect of the supply chain like sales,marketing,finance and executive tracking performnce across all regions, markets, products and consumers enabling a enhanced and quick decision making.
+So this project is all about generating relevant insights for the stakeholders from every aspect of the supply chain like sales, marketing,finance and executive tracking performance across all regions, markets, products and consumers enabling a enhanced and quick decision making.

 Key Technical Learnings:
 -------------

-1. Mysql Workbench for data loading
+1. MySQL Workbench to load data into the dashboard.
 2. Power BI for visualisation and dashboards.
 3. Power Query for data cleaning, appending and merging tables.
-4. Star Schema for Database organistion.
+4. Star Schema for Database organisation.
-5. Data Analysis Expresions (DAX) for measures and calculated columns.
+5. Data Analysis Expressions (DAX) for measures and calculated columns.
 6. M Language to create date table.
 7. Toggle button to switch between visuals
 8. Power BI Service and gateway for report sharing.

 ----------------------------------------------------------------
-Dasbhoards:
+Dasboards:
 ----------------------------------------------------------------
 Finance View:
 ------------------------------------------------------